tauasa/tui-java/README.md

-#tui-java#
+**tui-java**

-A collection of vanilla java tools and util stuffs I've collected and used over the years.
+A collection of vanilla java util stuffs I used back in '00-'10